ENUSEC/PubQuiz/questions.md

 1. What is the name of the boxer who is famous for his catchphrase "Let's go Champ!"
 > Shannon Briggs

+2. At the beginning of the 1994 World Cup in the USA, who was the singer who famously missed a penalty in the heavily choreographed opening ceremony?
+> Diana Ross

 ## History

 1. During the Second World War, three capitals of belligerent European states were never occupied by force: name any two of them.